MArpogaus/ai-cli/ReadMe.md

 The following needs to be done for _every_ new user in order to use `ai-cli`.

 1. Every user that should run ai-cli needs to be added to the `docker` group to not require root.
-You might need to log-in again or even restart for the change to apply.
+You might need to log-in again or even restart for the change to apply. (e.g. `sudo usermod -aG docker $USER`)
-2. Every user needs to have a valid (global) git configuration (email and name) set.
+2. Every user needs to have a valid (global) git identity (email and name) set. (e.g. `git config --global user.name "John Doe"` and `git config --global user.email johndoe@example.com`)
 3. Execute `ai-cli init` for every new user to setup workspace and build user containers.

 `ai-cli` can now be used by the new user for example by starting a jupyter server with `ai-cli lab`.
 Make sure the reverse proxy is running as described above before trying to access jupyter.